alphagov/specialist-publisher/README.md

 ```
 If you are using the GDS development virtual machine then the application will be available on the host at https://specialist-publisher-rebuild.dev.gov.uk/

+### Populate development database

+In order to quickly get your local database into working order run `$ bundle exec rake db:seed`.

+Currently this:
+* creates a default user record with basic permissions that allows you to log in and create a new document

 ### Notes on Mock User while running the application on development environment

 In the development environment, a mock user is created automatically by the gds-sso gem.